 After inspecting and finding the holes and vents where rodents are passing through, immediately seal them.
 On that note, the most effective sealant is silicon polyurethane.
 The good thing about this sealant is that it’s odorless.

 Therefore, the rodents will not be finding their way out as the sealant will buy some more time for them to suffocate and die.
-That is an excellent way of probing the rodent’s attack of your crops, especially when you have a farmhouse.
+That is an excellent way of probing your crops’ rodent’s attack, especially when you have a farmhouse.

 4. Creating Traps for the Rodents

 Traps are probably one of the best ways to catch the rats and mice that are finishing off your crops.
 Imagine waking up one day and finding that squeaky mouse that has been giving sleepless nights entrapped.
 How satisfying is that?
 First of all, the wooden snap traps are the best fit for this job.
-However, there are other trapping mechanisms, such as the use of electrocution traps and glue traps, but these aren’t as effective.
+However, other trapping mechanisms, such as electrocution traps and glue traps, aren’t as effective.

 The last resort to use is poison.
 This is not an advisable method as you’re at times likely to forget the dead rat, and your cats may end up dining on it.
 Also, dead rodents lying around your garden may end up attracting more insects to your farm that may attack your crops.
 And let’s not forget the pungent, foul smell in the area where the dead rodents are.